Luteal Phase: Symptoms, Duration, and Its Role in Pregnancy

-A menstrual cycle consists of 3 phases, namely ovulatory, luteal, and follicular.
+A menstrual cycle consists of three phases, namely ovulatory, luteal, and follicular.
 Each phase of the menstrual cycle has its own importance in fertilising the ovum and making you pregnant.
 If you aren’t pregnant, it also sheds the unused endometrial lining at the termination of the cycle.
-This article is about the luteal phase, and its relation to pregnancy.
+The luteal phase occurs during the latter half of the menstrual cycle.
+It typically starts around day 15 in a standard 28-day cycle and concludes when menstruation begins.
+The luteal cycle readies the uterus for pregnancy by enhancing the thickness of the uterine lining.
+Any issues related to your luteal phase may impact both conception and the ability to maintain a pregnancy.
+This article discusses the luteal phase and its connection to pregnancy.

 What Is the Luteal Phase?

-The period between ovulation and the beginning of the next menstrual cycle is called the luteal phase.
+As per the luteal phase definition, the period between ovulation and the beginning of the next menstrual cycle is called the luteal phase.
 The follicle gets converted to a corpus luteum during this phase.
 A corpus luteum is the cell structure that produces high amounts of progesterone and some oestrogen.
 These luteal phase hormones play an important role in pregnancy.
+The luteal menstrual phase prepares the uterus for pregnancy by thickening the uterine lining (1).

-If you have a normal menstrual cycle of about 25 to 28 days, the luteal phase will last for about 12 to 14 days.
-If you have a menstrual cycle lesser than 25 days, the luteal phase can be shorter.
+If you have a normal menstrual cycle of about 25 to 28 days, the luteal phase will last for about 12 to 14 days (2).
+If you have a menstrual cycle of less than 25 days, the luteal phase can be shorter.

 Can you get pregnant during the luteal phase?
 Yes, you can.
 Since the luteal phase is after ovulation, you have a very real chance of getting pregnant.